ANKITZEAL/Mini-Project-2/README.md

 •	https://towardsdatascience.com/a-laymans-guide-to-building-your-first-image-classification-model-in-r-using-keras-b285deac6572

 # How to run the App
-In the commnd terminal tyep
+In the commnd terminal type
 ```sh
 python app.py
 ```